NikEvdokimov/git-hib-training/README.md

  #Just training file
-Here i need to write something, that is very important So then i need to write some list,  like this
+Here i need to write something, that is very **important** So then i need to write some list,  like this
--First item
+- First item
--Sceond item
+- Sceond item
--Third item
+- Third item